Hospice Medication Management Framework

 Hospice Medication Safety & Comfort-Care Guide

-A comprehensive guide to evaluating opioid management, titration, monitoring, and adverse-effect recognition in hospice and end-of-life care.
+A structured framework for evaluating opioid management, medication titration, monitoring practices, and adverse-effect recognition in hospice and end-of-life care.

 Foundational Principles of Hospice Medication Management